antoniopreucil93/turn-server-config/README.md

 ## External IP (-X)

 TURN Server public/private address mapping, if the server is behind NAT.
 In that situation, if a -X is used in form "-X <ip>" then that ip will be reported as relay IP address of all allocations.
 This scenario works only in a simple case when one single relay address is be used, and no CHANGE_REQUEST functionality is required.
 That single relay address must be mapped by NAT to the 'external' IP.

+## Fingerprint

+Use fingerprints in the TURN messages.
+If an incoming request contains a fingerprint, then TURN server will always add fingerprints to the messages in this session, regardless of the per-server setting.

+## Listening Port

+TURN listener port for UDP and TCP listeners (Default: 3478).
+Note: actually, TLS & DTLS sessions can connect to the "plain" TCP & UDP port(s), too - if allowed by configuration.